Adaptation of a population to a changing environment under the light of quasi-stationarity: Proof of Proposition

-\textbf{step 2 : identification until $T$} In any case, this means that the behavior of $X$ until $T$ is determined by the value of $M$ on a (random) domain associated to an $a.s.$ finite intensity.
-Thus, we need a priori to consider only a finite number of "potential" jump, that we can write as $(T\iJP^1, W^1, U_f^1, U_g^1), ..., (T\iJP^K, W^K, U_f^K, U_g^K)$ in the increasing order of the times $T\iJP^i$.\\
+In any case, this means that the behavior of $X$ until $T$ is determined by the value of $M$ on a (random) domain associated to an $a.s.$ finite intensity.
+Thus, we need a priori to consider only a finite number $K$ of "potential" jump, that we can describe as the points $(T\iJP^i, W^i, U_f^i, U_g^i)_{i\le K}$ in the increasing order of the times $T\iJP^i$.